Camila Vallejo: Deputy

 In November 2012, Vallejo was proclaimed by the Communist Party of Chile as one of their candidates for Congress in the 2013 elections.
 Although in January 2012 Vallejo had stated that she would "never be willing to campaign" in favor of Michelle Bachelet, she changed her position after the Communist Party decided to offer its support to Socialist presidential pre-candidate.
-Later she stated that "it was not an easy decision."
+Later she stated that "it was not an easy decision".
 Vallejo and Bachelet first met at a campaign event on 15 June 2013.

 After Chile's national elections of 17 November 2013, Vallejo was elected to represent District 26 of La Florida with more than 43 percent of the votes, one of the highest victory margins of that election.
 Vallejo was joined in Congress with other fellow student leaders, including Giorgio Jackson, Gabriel Boric and Karol Cariola, who formed the so-called "student bench" (bancada estudiantil).
 The deputies were very active in debates related to the educational reforms proposed by the second government of Michelle Bachelet.

 Vallejo has made anti-Zionist remarks during her political career.
-In 2016 she called Israel "a terrorist State that seeks the displacement and extermination of Palestinians," and that the "Palestinian–Israeli conflict does not constitute a war, but a genocide."
+In 2016 she called Israel "a terrorist State that seeks the displacement and extermination of Palestinians", and that the "Palestinian–Israeli conflict does not constitute a war, but a genocide".
 She stated that "[t]his is not about antisemitism ...
-I emphatically condemn ... the impunity of a Zionist project that violates all international law, that seeks to oppress and exterminate a brother nation."
+I emphatically condemn ... the impunity of a Zionist project that violates all international law, that seeks to oppress and exterminate a brother nation".

 Vallejo became a prominent figure as deputy and was re-elected in the 2017 general election.
-During her term as deputy, she pàrticipated mainly in the commissions of Education and Gender Equality.
+During her term as deputy, she participated mainly in the commissions of Education and Gender Equality.
 She was one of the main promoters of the legislation to reduce the working hours to 40 hours per week.

 For the 2021 presidential election, Vallejo was a supporter of Communist Party nominee Daniel Jadue and was intimately involved in his campaign to win the nomination of Apruebo Dignidad, the left-wing coalition created by the Communist Party, the Broad Front and other movements.
 She was described as his campaign spokesperson by several sources.
 After Jadue lost the primary election to Gabriel Boric, Vallejo became one of the leaders of Boric's campaign.